 Girona, España was initially discovered in 79 BC.
 It used to be a small Iberian settlement but later attracted the Romans.
 Eventually, the Romans built a citadel in this city and named it ‘Gerunda.’
 The city was under many rulerships, from the Visigoths and Muslims in 714 to Franks under Charlemagne in 785.
 The city was also recaptured by Louis of Aquitaine in 797.
 Girona City had a prosperous Jewish quarter until the expulsion of Jews in 1492.
 During the 17th–18th-century wars between Spain and France, Girona took active participation and was besieged by both parties on multiple occasions.

 Winter runs from December to February.
 The weather in Girona, Spain, is relatively mild, with a balance of both sunny and runny days during this season.
 It may get cold at night, and fog can form in periods of good weather.
-There may also be occasional snowing.
+There may also be occasional snow.
 The temperature can drop to -6°C (23°F) or even lower.

 On the other hand, summer runs from June to August.
 This season is the driest and sunniest.
 However, there may still be instances of thunderstorms coming from the Pyrenees.
 Atlantic disturbances may also cause rain, especially in June and the second half of August.
 The temperature can reach 40°C (104°F) during very hot periods.

 The best time in Girona, Spain, to have a holiday is from April to June and September until October.
-These months have a pleasant or warm temperature with limited rainfall that can disturb your excursion.
+These months have a pleasant or warm temperatures with limited rainfall that can disturb your excursion.

 Activities in Girona, Spain